In this article, you will find information on:

 What are Challenges?

 Challenges are designed to boost performance with a stretch goal and optional awards.
 Challenges are time-bound events showing intraday leaderboards for a specific measure and set of teams.
-They are designed to boost performance with a stretch goal and optional awards.

 Who can create a Challenge?